Parts Insider Interview Series – North American Dealers Parts Exchange, An Exchange Platform For Idle Parts

 What do you attribute to your company’s success?

 We are unique, and first-to-market with a concept that allows dealerships to address idle and obsolete parts at their cost.
-No more 50% haircuts on parts they want to get rid of, although we offer that alternative for parts which just don’t move (e.g., headliners, sun visors, etc. – atypical stuff).
+No more 50% haircuts on parts they want to get rid of, although we offer that alternative for parts that just don’t move (e.g., headliners, sun visors, etc. – atypical stuff).

 How long has your company been in business?